tonethar/IGME-330-Master/notes/node-and-web-services.md

 **SUCCESS! - You should see a joke in the console - something like:**

 ```
-The First rule of Chuck Norris is: you do not talk about Chuck Norris."
+"The First rule of Chuck Norris is: you do not talk about Chuck Norris."
 ```

 <a id="section3"></a>